 Contracting Lyme Disease Working Outdoors

 We live in Southern Alabama.
 My husband loves the outdoors.
-For 13 years, he worked as a ranger in a local wildlife refuge.
 Over the years, he had many tick bites.
 In 2015, one of the bites got infected.
 We noticed a red, ring-shaped rash forming combined with itching and swelling within 24 hours.
 About three or four days later he experienced chills, developed fever and complained about an aching body.
 It was obvious that he was dealing with some form of infection.
 He went to the doctor and was prescribed doxycycline (tetracycline) for two weeks, which is an antibiotic to treat early Lyme disease.
 We thought that we had caught it early enough and would be fine.

 Symptoms Of Early Lyme Disease: